joemash/vendor-reconciliation/README.md

 - Full Supplier Reconciliation report.

 ## How To
+- Watch the `niambie.mp4` video included in this project.
 - Open `NIAMBIE_V1.1.xlsm` .
-- Ensure Macrosettings in security is set to enabled.
+- Ensure excel macro security settings is set to enabled.
 - Click on ledger and copy paste the appropriate data.
 - Click on statement and copy paste the appropriate data.
 - Click on process and wait for it to finish.